UMass Lowell scales back Fall 2020 plan to minimize students, employees on campus. View the plan for more info.

 Interested in participating in an Manning Behavioral Lab study?
-Read our answers to frequently asked questions below and sign up online.
+Read our answers to frequently asked questions below.

 For faculty who wish to conduct research through the Manning Behavioral Lab and Participant Pool, simply sign up online as a researcher and add the particulars of your study, once it is approved by the Institutional Review Board (See the guidelines on the Office of Institutional Compliance website).
 Your study will then be reviewed by the lab administrator and activated upon approval.

 The purpose of the research participant pool is twofold.
 First, it provides an opportunity for students to participate in current, on-going research from a variety of behavioral disciplines.
 Second, it facilitates research by providing behavioral researchers access to willing participants.